This one is ripe for a Willy Wonka and the Chocolate Factory golden egg reference.

 No need to get sales involved and no need to waste their time answering questions.

-Tip #4: Survey The Ones That Got Away
+Qualifying Strategy #4: Survey the Leads That Got Away

 And when something goes wrong, like a lead falls out of your funnel, the logical thing to do is to ask them, “Hey, why’d you leave?”